machanism-org/machai/ghostwriter/src/site/markdown/index.md

 | Cursor | Partial — workspace agent and editor automation | Yes — project rules and context | Partial — generally mediated by scripts or external CI | Partial — possible, but editor-centric |

 Ghostwriter is unique in combining explicit, versionable guidance contracts with a format-aware, project-wide scanner, reusable workflow orchestration, extensible host tools, and documentation-focused output in one CLI suitable for local and automated execution.

+Let me know if you want this comparison shortened or tailored for a specific toolset.

 ## Key Features